 New Year's Day

 Martin Luther King's Birthday

 Memorial Day

 Juneteenth

 Independence Day

 Labor Day

 Thanksgiving Day

 Day after Thanksgiving

-Winter holiday defined as the busi
+Winter holiday defined as the business days between December 24th and December 30th

-Winter holiday defined as the business days between December 24th and December 30th New Year's Eve
+New Year's Eve

 If the University changes the holidays that it recognizes (without reducing the number of holidays) or designates other dates as holidays on which the University is officially closed, those holidays will apply to employees covered by this Agreement.
 If a holiday falls on a weekend, it will be observed on the proximate weekday designated by the University.